AryanKumar1401/Flapy-Birb/README.md

 # Instructions
-Simply run **flapy_birb.py** and watch an AI start training itself to play the game of flappy bird!
+Simply run **flapy_birb.py** and watch an AI start training itself to play the game of flappy bird.